marijnh/Eloquent-JavaScript/18_http.md

 There is another object, similar to `localStorage`, called `sessionStorage`.
-The difference between the two is that the content of `sessionStorage` is forgotten at the end of each ((session)), which for most ((browser))s means whenever the browser is closed.
+The difference between the two is that the content of `sessionStorage` is forgotten at the end of each _((session))_, which for most ((browser))s means whenever the browser is closed.

 ## Summary

-In this chapter, we saw that HTTP is a protocol for accessing resources over the Internet.
+In this chapter, we discussed how the HTTP protocol works.
 A _client_ sends a request, which contains a method (usually `GET`) and a path that identifies a resource.
 The _server_ then decides what to do with the request and responds with a status code and a response body.
 Both requests and responses may contain headers that provide additional information.

 The interface through which browser JavaScript can make HTTP requests is called `fetch`.
 Making a request looks like this: